-• Tools and Techniques Always Think It Through What Can Go Right What Can Go Wrong ADVISORY COMMITTEES A group of representative stakeholders assembled to provide public input to the planning process Define roles and responsibilities up front Be forthcoming with information Use a consistently credible process Interview potential committee members in person before selection Use third party facilitation Make sure members communicate with their constituencies Provides for detailed analyses for project issues Participants gain understanding of other perspectives, leading toward compromise General public may not embrace committee's recommendations Members may not achieve consensus Sponsor must accept need for give-and-take Time and labor intensive TASK FORCES A group of experts or representative stakeholders formed to develop a specific product or policy recommendation Obtain strong leadership in advance Make sure membership has credibility with the public Make sure members represent diverse perspectives and will be independent Findings of a task force of independent or diverse interests will have greater credibility Provides constructive opportunity for compromise Task force may not come to consensus or results may be too general to be meaningful Time and labor intensive PANELS A group assembled to debate or provide input on specific issues Most appropriate to show different views to public Panelists must be credible with public Provides opportunity to dispel misinformation Can build credibility if all sides are represented May create wanted media attention May create unwanted media attention Can polarize issues if not conceived and moderated well CITIZEN JURIES Small group of ordinary citizens empanelled to learn about an issue, cross examine witnesses, make a recommendation.
-Always non-binding with no legal standing Requires skilled moderator Commissioning body must follow recommendations or explain why Be clear about how results will be used Great opportunity to develop deep understanding of an issue Public can identify with the "ordinary" citizens Pinpoint fatal flaws or gauge public reaction Resource intensive ROLE-PLAYING Participants act out characters in pre- defined situation followed by evalua- tion of the interaction Choose roles carefully.
+Tools and Techniques Always Think It Through What Can Go Right What Can Go Wrong ADVISORY COMMITTEES A group of representative stakeholders assembled to provide public input to the planning process Define roles and responsibilities up front Be forthcoming with information Use a consistently credible process Interview potential committee members in person before selection Use third party facilitation Make sure members communicate with their constituencies Provides for detailed analyses for project issues Participants gain understanding of other perspectives, leading toward compromise General public may not embrace committee's recommendations Members may not achieve consensus Sponsor must accept need for give-and-take Time and labor intensive TASK FORCES A group of experts or representative stakeholders formed to develop a specific product or policy recommendation Obtain strong leadership in advance Make sure membership has credibility with the public Make sure members represent diverse perspectives and will be independent Findings of a task force of independent or diverse interests will have greater credibility Provides constructive opportunity for compromise Task force may not come to consensus or results may be too general to be meaningful Time and labor intensive PANELS A group assembled to debate or provide input on specific issues Most appropriate to show different views to public Panelists must be credible with public Provides opportunity to dispel misinformation Can build credibility if all sides are represented May create wanted media attention May create unwanted media attention Can polarize issues if not conceived and moderated well CITIZEN JURIES Small group of ordinary citizens Requires skilled moderator Great opportunity to develop deep Resource intensive empanelled to learn about an issue, cross examine witnesses, make a recommendation.
+Always non-binding with no legal standing Requires skilled inderator Commissioning body must follow recommendations or explain why Be clear about how results will be used Public can identify with the "ordinary" citizens Pinpoint fatal flaws or gauge public reaction • Resource mensive ROLE-PLAYING Chaose roles corefully.
+Ensure that Allow people to take sick from Beenle may not be able to actually Participants act out characters in pre- defined situation followed by evalua- tion of the interaction Choose roles carefully.
 Ensure that all interests are represented.
 People may need encouragement to play a role fully Allow people to take risk-free positions and view situation from other perspectives Participants gain clearer understanding of issues People may not be able to actually achieve goal of seeing another's perspective